Stephen Hopkins (politician): Family

-Hopkins married Sarah Scott in 1726, the daughter of Sylvanus Scott and Joanna Jenckes and a descendant of Providence Plantations settlers Richard Scott and Katharine Marbury, the youngest sister of the noted religious dissident Anne Hutchinson.
+Hopkins married Sarah Scott in 1726, the daughter of Sylvanus Scott and Joanna Jenckes and a descendant of Providence Plantations settlers Richard Scott and Katharine Marbury; Marbury was the youngest sister of Anne Hutchinson.
 Richard Scott was the first Quaker in Providence.

 Hopkins had seven children, five of whom lived to maturity.
-His wife died on September 9, 1753 at age 46, and Hopkins married Anne Smith, the daughter of Benjamin Smith.
+His wife died on September 9, 1753, at age 46, and Hopkins married Anne Smith, the daughter of Benjamin Smith.
 They did not have children together.
-Hopkins' younger brother Esek Hopkins became the first commander in chief of the Continental Navy, and his brother William became a celebrated merchant.
-Hopkins' cousin was Quaker preacher Jemima Wilkinson, with whom he was friends.
+Hopkins's younger brother Esek Hopkins became the first commander in chief of the Continental Navy, and his brother William became a celebrated merchant.
+Hopkins's cousin was Quaker preacher Jemima Wilkinson, with whom he was friends.